-I strongly recommend travelling with a headlamp whilst in The Philippines; there are frequent power-outages on more remote islands plus lots of caves and fairly dark temples to explore – check out my post for a breakdown of the best value headlamps to take backpacking.
+I strongly recommend travelling with a headlamp whilst in the Philippines (or anywhere really – every backpacker should have a good headtorch!) – check out my post for a breakdown of the best value headlamps to take backpacking.

 Whenever you hit the road and go travelling, you need insurance.
 I have been backpacking for years and have had to claim from time to time; if I didn’t have insurance I would have been utterly screwed on all occasions.
 It’s just not worth the risk to go without.

 I recommend World Nomads Travel Insurance – they hands down have the best support and if you do need to claim they will help you get sorted quickly.

 Find out why I recommend World Nomads, check out my World Nomads Insurance review.

 The Philippines is less conservative than its neighbouring countries of Malaysia, Indonesia and Taiwan when it comes to clothing.
 As tourism grows and island hopping and beach parties continue, the dress code is turning more towards the western style we are used to.
 However, venturing into the less tourist and rural areas it is best to dress more conservatively.

 Avoid wearing all black; it’s considered a mourning colour, but black in the heat of the sun wouldn’t be my first choice anyway… If you are going to visit churches and temples make sure your shoulders, cleavage and knees are covered.

 When backpacking The Philippines gals, I recommend carrying a Pashmina with you.
 If you need to cover up to visit that random temple or just need a break from the sun, they are highly recommended by the women-folk.

 On every adventure, there are five things I never go traveling without: